-The way I approached this project is my favorite way; a painted base with a stained top.
+The way I approached this wooden cart is my favorite way; a painted base with a stained top.
 It turns boring furniture into fancier looking furniture, no matter your style.
 Who doesn’t want that?
-It really couldn’t get much easier as far as transforming furniture goes, so long as there aren’t any major flaws structurally like this little dresser I bought or this little chair no one else wanted.
+Further, I thought, farmhouse style, making it white with a stained top.
+I think that’s just the perfect farmhouse look.

 The top was in the worst shape with wear & tear in the form of dings, nicks, scratches, stains, etc.

 I do not like paint stripper.
 End of story.
 I just don’t have the patience for it and I rarely give it time do it’s thing.
 I started with removing the old stain from the top as much as I could.